Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-Stock futures are higher on Thursday, ahead of factory orders and labor market data.
-Investors look forward to the latest earnings releases.
-The Dow is rising 0.5% while the S&P 500 is up 0.7%.
-The Nasdaq 100 is increasing 1.0% relative to fair value on the GLOBEX.
+Stock futures are higher on Thursday, ahead of the release for April’s industrial production, housing starts, and other key economic data.
+The Dow and the S&P 500 are both rising 0.1%.
+The Nasdaq 100 is increasing 0.2% relative to fair value on the GLOBEX.

-Overnight in Asia, stocks were mixed with the initial reading for Hong Kong’s first-quarter Gross Domestic Product (GDP) increasing more than expectations.
-The final reading for India’s manufacturing PMI for April came in slightly lower than the initial reading.
-Australia’s trade surplus narrowed in March, compared to an expected widening.
+Overnight in Asia, stocks were higher despite the initial reading for Japan’s first-quarter Gross Domestic Product (GDP) decreasing more than projections.
+Australia’s unemployment rate for April came in higher than projections.

-Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.7% higher at $79.52/barrel, following the possibility of the U.S. initiating purchases of crude oil for the Strategic Petroleum Reserve.
+Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.3% lower at $78.36/barrel, despite indications of increased demand in the U.S.

 Wells Fargo Advisors is registered with the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.